 The chances are that many of the devices we will be designing in the coming years, will be around in the Quantum world in some form.
 So, can you design devices now and optimise them for the future threat?
 Or even design in the ability to adapt to future threats?
 The answers are yes, but not straight forward, as I’ve shown.

 The thoughts I’ve offered here are from our recent work on designing in PQC to devices.
-We must be prepared to meet any disruptions that could bring an impact to the security of our products.
+We must be prepared to meet any disruptions that could bring an impact to the digital security of our products.
 In fact, the US National Cyber Security Centre of Excellence has released a NIST whitepaper on the subject. which strongly recommends companies should plan and prepare for this transition now.

 If you’d like to discuss any of the topics raised, do email me.
 It would be great to continue the conversation.